A cleaner, more strategic way to tell the compliance story.

 Inconsistent Use of Color

 Color played a major role in the confusion.
-In the Speed-o-meters and Framework Cards modules, green was used to indicate pending status.
-In the Framework Details module, green instead represented completed status, and pending was reassigned to yellow.
+In the Speed-o-meters and Program Cards modules, green was used to indicate pending status.
+In the Program Details module, green instead represented completed status, and pending was reassigned to yellow.
 These shifts created conflicting visual cues, especially since green was used across the dashboard to represent two very different things.
 Our intention was to avoid penalizing the user for pending items and to show they were still in good standing.
 But while green often communicates health or completion in most systems, using it for open and incomplete items sent a mixed message.
 Without a consistent color language, users would be left unsure about what any given color meant, eroding trust in the dashboard’s clarity.

 Mismatched Data Across Modules

 We also found inconsistency in how progress was visually communicated.
-In the Framework Cards module, bars filled from left to right starting with green to indicate healthy progress.
+In the Program Cards module, bars filled from left to right starting with green to indicate healthy progress.
 In contrast, the Speed-o-meters module used red in the same direction, which could imply regression or risk rather than momentum.
 Our goal moving forward was to align progress visuals across modules using left-aligned green fill to create a more intuitive and consistent experience.

 Misleading Percentages and Visual Cues